MChatzakis/parallel-pagerank/readme.md

 ----readme.md

 ### Compilation:
-To compile the program you can use "make", supposing makefile and pagerank.c are in the same directory.
+To compile the program you can use "make", supposing makefile and pagerank.c are in the same directory.\
+Make targets are: {all,gcc,clean}

 ### Run:
 To run an instance of the program, use: \